wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.5.1 =
+* [Update] Implemented a workaround to try and fix the "Forbidden" error that a few users are experiencing when trying to download the MaxMind Geolite2 data file.
+* [Fix] Updated the link to manually download the MaxMind data file from their servers, and added a new page to our knowledge base to explain how to manually install it.

 = 4.7.5 =
 * [New] Now that Slimstat is capable of geolocating visitors at the city level, wouldn't it make sense to display those visitors on the map?
 Well, of course!
 Go check out this new feature by accessing the Geolocation tab in Slimstat.
 * [New] Updated the tracking script to handle events triggered by external libraries, like the [Vimeo API](https://github.com/vimeo/player.js/#events).
 Thank you, Max.